From Inquisitorial to Adversarial: Using Legal Theory to Redesign Online Reporting Systems: Mapping the Design Space of Evidence Collection using an Adversarial Model

 \item Another option is to display custom attributes of a message, computed using predefined algorithms.
 Examples include its length, the presence of certain keywords/links/images, or even message sentiments.
 This approach has been explored in sensitive contexts like detecting child sexual abuse material~\cite{kulshrestha2021identifying}.

-\item With the growing capabilities of large language models (LLMs), we also envision replacing predefined algorithms with more powerful LLMs.
+\item With the growing capabilities of large language models (LLMs), including locally-hosted private models, we envision replacing predefined algorithms with more powerful LLMs.
 Instead of outputting a single attribute, these models could answer more targeted questions, for example, who initiated the dispute or how long the reporting user has experienced harassment.
 Nevertheless, this option is viable only if users trust the model, whether it runs locally on their device or through a trustworthy third‑party service.
 Otherwise, sending private conversations to the model only raises additional privacy risks~\cite{zhang2024s}.
-It is equally important to carefully design the prompts to avoid prompt injection attacks~\cite{liu2023prompt} as well as hallucination risks~\cite{huang2025survey}.
+It is equally important to carefully design the prompts to avoid prompt injection attacks~\cite{liu2023prompt} and hallucination risks~\cite{huang2025survey}.
+Users should also have the right to review LLM answers before sending them to moderators.

-\item Users can also redact private information within a message—either by fully blurring it~\cite{orekondy2018connecting} or replacing it with a general term (e.g., replacing their exact home address with "my home address")~\cite{chow2009sanitization}.
+\item Users can redact private information within a message, by fully blurring it~\cite{orekondy2018connecting} or replacing it with a general term (e.g., replacing their exact home address with ``my home address'')~\cite{chow2009sanitization}.
+This is also familiar to reporting users on Discord: U7 would ``\textit{blur out [her] own picture and phone numbers, since sometimes when people send screenshots of text messages, both sides’ phone numbers get exposed in the chat log.}''

 \item At the most transparent end of the spectrum, moderators can view the full original content of the message, as in most current reporting systems. \end{itemize}